Skyscanner/full-stack-recruitment-test/README.md

 ## Design

 We've provided a [design](./designs/) for small-screens (480px).
-Don't worry about tackling larger breakpoints.
+Don't worry about tackling larger breakpoints, but **please make sure your solution looks good at 480px in portrait orientation**.

 Don't worry about implementing menu functionality or sorting/filtering/alerting - these controls can be display-only.